 13. Don’t be like everyone else in the inbox with these 2 Tactics

-You need to stand out to get your emails read and replied to.
+You need to stand out to get your emails to read and replied to.
 First, you need to stand out with the subject so that your email gets opened and then you need to stand with the main content of the email so that it is read from start to end and replied to.

 Although there are a gazillion ways to optimize your subject line and email content for maximum replies, I will share with just one tip for each that will increase your open rates by 28% & replies by 11%.

 - Never capitalize a word in the subject.
 Let me say it again NEVER CAPITALIZE A WORD IN THE SUBJECT.
-The reason it works is that most of our inbox are filled with marketing emails.
+The reason it works is that most of our inboxes are filled with marketing emails.
 And marketing emails always have capitalized words while personal emails are often not.
 Doing this alone will increase your open rates by 28% (from my own testing of 500 emails)